 Dr. Pigg’s other passions include supporting the College Hills Church of Christ and other nonprofits including the Sara Walker Foundation and Compassionate Hands.
 Dr. Pigg previously served as a board member of the Sara Walker Foundation and traveled to Malawi, Africa as a part of multiple mission teams focused on providing training to local Malawian teachers as well as tutoring and support services for students housed at Mtendere Orphanage.

-Dr. Pigg lives in Lebanon with Stephanie, his wife of 16 years, and their four children Carter, Alex, Lucas, and Bailey.
+Dr. Pigg lives in Lebanon with Stephanie, his wife of 16 years, and their four children Carter, Alex, Lucas, and Bailey, and is currently a faculty member at Trevecca Nazarene University.